oklahomer/go-sarah/README.md

 ![](/doc/img/todo_captioned.png)

 Above example is a good way to let user input series of arguments in a conversational manner.
-Below is another example that use stateful command to entertain user.
+Below is another example that uses a stateful command to entertain the user.

 ![](/doc/img/guess_captioned.png)